markckim/Contour_Tracing/README.md

 Contour_Tracing
 ===============

 An implementation of the Moore Neighborhood algorithm used to trace the contours of a given image and output a JSON (or plist) file of the resulting pixel coordinates.
-In order to use, go to debug_constants.h and follow these steps:
+In order to use, follow these steps:

+    debug_constants.h

     // select highest alpha value considered "clear" (0 thru 255)
     #define ALPHA_THRESHOLD 100